 methylphenidate sustained-action - oral, Metadate CD, Ritalin LA (cont.)

-PRECAUTIONS: Before taking methylphenidate, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
+PRECAUTIONS: Before taking methylphenidate, tell your doctor or pharmacist if you are allergic to it; or to dexmethylphenidate; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
-Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: high blood pressure, glaucoma, heart problems (such as irregular heartbeat, heart failure, previous heart attack, problems with heart structure), family history of heart problems (such as sudden cardiac death, irregular heartbeat), mental/mood conditions (especially anxiety, tension, agitation), personal/family history of mental/mood disorders (such as bipolar disorder, depression, psychosis), personal/family history of uncontrolled muscle movements (motor tics, Tourette's syndrome), overactive thyroid (hyperthyroidism), seizure disorder, throat/stomach/intestinal problems (such as narrowing/blockage).This drug may make you dizzy or cause blurred vision.
-Do not drive, use machinery, or do any activity that requires alertness or clear vision until you are sure you can perform such activities safely.
-Limit alcoholic beverages.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).Some brands of this medication may contain sugar.
+Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: high blood pressure, blood circulation problems (such as Raynaud's disease), glaucoma, heart problems (such as irregular heartbeat, heart failure, previous heart attack, problems with heart structure), family history of heart problems (such as sudden cardiac death, irregular heartbeat), mental/mood conditions (especially anxiety, tension, agitation), personal/family history of mental/mood disorders (such as bipolar disorder, depression, psychosis), personal/family history of uncontrolled muscle movements (motor tics, Tourette's syndrome), overactive thyroid (hyperthyroidism), seizure disorder, throat/stomach/intestinal problems (such as narrowing/blockage).This drug may make you dizzy.
+Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
+Avoid alcoholic beverages.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).Some brands of this medication may contain sugar.
 Caution is advised if you have diabetes, fructose intolerance, or any other condition that requires you to limit/avoid sugar in your diet.
 Ask your doctor or pharmacist about using this medication safely.If used for a long time, this drug may affect a child's growth rate, weight, and final adult height.
 To reduce the risk, the doctor may recommend briefly stopping the medication from time to time.
-Check the child's weight and height regularly, and consult your doctor or pharmacist for more details.During pregnancy, methylphenidate should be used only when clearly needed.
+Check the child's weight and height regularly, and consult your doctor or pharmacist for more details.Older adults may be more sensitive to the side effects of this drug, especially trouble sleeping, weight loss, or chest pain.During pregnancy, methylphenidate should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.This medication passes into breast milk.
 Consult your doctor before breast-feeding.

 Report Problems to the Food and Drug Administration